jordan-castro/FastTerrain/README.md

-# FastTerrain
+# FastTerrain: An Advanced Terrain Generation Algorithm for Pixel Ai Dash

-FastTerrain is the algorithm behind Pixel Ai Dash's terrain generation.
-It is a fast, simple, and easy to use algorithm that generates terrain in a 2D array.
-It is written in C# and is compatible with Godot.
-The implementation is pretty simple, and can be implemented in any language and framework.
+FastTerrain represents the cutting-edge algorithm powering the terrain generation in Pixel Ai Dash.
+Developed using C# and fully compatible with the Godot engine, this algorithm is renowned for its speed, simplicity, and ease of use.
+The design of FastTerrain allows for seamless integration across various programming languages and frameworks.

-## How it works
+## Operational Mechanics of FastTerrain
-So how does FastTerrain work it's magic?
-Let's take a closer look at the algorithm.
+An in-depth exploration of FastTerrain's functionality reveals the intricacies of the algorithm:

 ### Step 1: Procedural Generation (FastNoiseLite)
-The first step in creating PAD's terrain is setting the seed and generating noise.
-To do this, we use [FastNoiseLite](url), a built in Godot module.
+The terrain creation process in Pixel Ai Dash begins with setting a seed and generating noise using [FastNoiseLite](url), an integral module within Godot.

 ### Step 2: Auto Tile
-Then after the noise is planted, we have a bunch of tiles that are basically 1-dimensional in being that it doesnt follow any rules.
-There are no boundries, and there is nothing to expect, rather just choosing a tile at random.
-So, in order to fix that we use Godots built in Auto Tile features.
-The original FastTerrain algorithm had a custom AutoTiler built in, but it was slow and inefficient.
+Post-noise generation, the terrain comprises tiles that lack definitive structure.
+To introduce coherence, Godot's Auto Tile features are employed, significantly enhancing the original FastTerrain algorithm that used a slower, less efficient custom AutoTiler.

-### Step 3: Add Objects
+### Step 3: Object Integration
-After auto tiling, we have a blank world with noise that has edges and follows some rules which means you can expect what the world will look like.
-Which is important for the player to have a feeling that it is like a real world.
-But, nonetheless it is still pretty blank.
-So we add in Objects to the world.
-Objects are things like trees, grass, mushrooms, etc. They are placed in the world at random, but they are placed in a way that makes sense.
-For example, trees are placed on grass, coins are placed on empty space, hearts are placed above grass, etc. This is done using a custom algorithm built into FastTerrain, called FTObject.
+With auto tiling complete, the terrain gains structure and predictability, essential for immersive player experience.
+However, the terrain remains relatively barren, necessitating the addition of Objects (e.g., trees, grass, mushrooms).
+Object placement follows logical patterns (trees on grass, coins in empty spaces) using FastTerrain's custom algorithm, FTObject.

-### Step 4: Add Nodes
+### Step 4: Node Addition
-After objects are placed, we add any nodes that are important to the chunk.
-To add nodes, we use another custom class built into FastTerrain, called FTNode.
-Nodes are things like Enemies, SignPosts, etc. They have the same logic as a FTObject because FTNode inherits from FTObject.
-The only difference is that FTNode uses a different function to place the nodes in the world.
-While FTObject uses `build` FTNode uses `spawn` with different parameters.
-Looking closer at any class that inherits FTNode or FTObject you can see how they work.
-And `spawn` returns a List<Vector2I> which is a list of all the positions that the node was placed at.
-This is needed for our FTPainter object to add them to the scene using CallDeffered.
+The integration of essential nodes follows object placement.
+Nodes like Enemies and SignPosts are added using FTNode, a custom class in FastTerrain, which inherits from FTObject.
+The distinction lies in the placement function (`spawn` with varied parameters), and `spawn` outputs a List<Vector2I>, indicating node positions for scene incorporation via CallDeffered.

-### Step 5: Chunking
+### Step 5: Chunk Management
-All of these steps are done within the FTPainter _Process function.
-There is a chunking system which loads and unloads chunks based on the `player`s position.
+All aforementioned steps occur within the FTPainter _Process function, utilizing a chunking system that dynamically loads and unloads chunks based on the player's location.

-## How to use
+## Implementation Guidelines
-First you need to instantiate a TileMap node in your editor.
-Then Attach either the FTPainter.cs or ft_painter.gd script.
-Add a player object and vioala.
-The rest will be done automatically.
+To utilize FastTerrain, instantiate a TileMap node in your editor and attach the FTPainter.cs or ft_painter.gd script.
+Adding a player object will trigger automatic terrain generation.

-## How to add custom objects
+### Custom Object Integration
-To add custom objects, you need to create a JSON file like so:
+Incorporating custom objects involves creating a JSON file and adding a new object under `objects['chunks']`.
+The FTObject.cs (or .gd equivalent) requires updating in the FromJson function:

 ```json
 {
 	"objects": {